USEPA/EPA_MOVES_Model/docs/MOVESGlossary.md

 **lumpedSpeciesName**    a name for a lumped species, used in chemical mechanism speciation

 **m6EmitterID**    an integer ID corresponding to an emitter level used in the M6 Sulfur Model.
-1 corresponds to a normal emitter, while 2 corresponds to a high emitter.
+1 corresponds to a normal emitter, while 2 corresponds to a high emitter

 **maxAgeID**    paired with a minAgeID.
 Together, they define a range of ages which are grouped together.
 They are inclusive